enbeec/keyscript/README.md

 There's no duplicate checking and the grammar is kinda sloppy which makes debugging hard.
 It's a lovely proof of concept but extending the grammar at all will require a good foundation.

-Oh and I should reserve keywords...
+Keywords should be reserved.

 Lists will only use `()`.
 Blocks (see below) use `{}`.
 And I'm reserving `[]`.